landonviator/viatordsp/README.md

 <br><br> Or a gui component inside of viator_gui/Widgets, like a dial, with:
 - viator_gui::LV_Dial dial; // In the PluginEditor.h

+## Contributing
+Contributions are most welcome!
+I will be setting up an issues page if you would like to contribute to any part of the framework.

 ## License
 viatordsp is licensed under the GNU General Public License (GPLv3) agreement.